 Having accurate health information documented is critical to patient safety, and this is where health information management (HIM) professionals can help:

 - HIM professionals work to ensure health information is documented accurately, timely, and securely.

 - HIM professionals work with all healthcare providers and departments, including physicians, nurses, lab, radiology, and pharmacy staff to ensure patient information to promote patient safety through documentation practices.

 - While overseeing documentation practices is one of the hallmarks of the HIM profession, these professionals manage many other key aspects of health information including collecting, reporting, analyzing, and protecting health data.

-To that end, Pam Varhol, associate dean of health professions at SNHU, said, "Healthcare professionals utilize electronic health record (EHRs) systems and other key technology to manage health information.
-As the needs of healthcare organizations evolve, professionals need to embark on a continuous journey of learning new technology and soft skills (i.e., networking and emotional intelligence)."
+To that end, Dr. Pamela Varhol, associate dean of health professions at SNHU, said, "Healthcare professionals utilize electronic health record (EHRs) systems and other key technology to manage health information.
+As the needs of health care organizations evolve, professionals need to embark on a continuous journey of learning new technology and soft skills (i.e., networking and emotional intelligence)."

-In addition to these skills, Lynn Ward, associate dean of health professions, said, “HIM professionals need to be able to communicate effectively, problem solve, work independently and be very detail oriented.”
-So, how do you acquire so many differing skills?
+In addition to these skills, Dr. Lynn Ward, associate dean of health professions, said, “HIM professionals need to be able to communicate effectively, problem-solve, work independently and be very detail-oriented.”
+So, how do you acquire so many different skills?
 A bachelor’s in HIM can be your first step.

 4 Basic Functions of Health Information Management